jtr13/EDAV/contribute.Rmd

 For more info, please consider reading the [GitHub Guide on Forking Projects](https://guides.github.com/activities/forking/){target="_blank"} and the [Open Source Guide](https://opensource.guide/how-to-contribute/){target="_blank"} on how to contribute.

+## Ways you can contribute (need to use Git)

+For more involved changes including R code, using Github only is not enough.
+In this case, one needs to install Git and follow the workflow described below.
+For detailed description on each step in the workflow, please refer to workflow 4 in the Git slides [Git/Github Workflow](https://github.com/jtr13/codehelp/blob/master/GitHubWorkflowPt2.pdf){target="_blank"}

+1. Install Git.
+We have [a chapter](github_resources.html) that helps you get familiar with Git.
+2. Fork [our GitHub repo](https://github.com/jtr13/EDAV){target="_blank"} and clone to create a local repository.
+3. Create a new branch and do your work.
+4. After your work is done, commit and push the changes to Github origin (the repo you forked on Github).
+5. Submit a pull request to the upstream (the original repo of the project that your forked) and wait for you changes to be merged!

 ## Resources

 - [Our GitHub repo](https://github.com/jtr13/EDAV){target="_blank"}: Link to the GitHub repository for *edav.info/*